charliecalvert/CloudNotes/Assignments/React/ReactGetAddress.md

 ## Turn it in

-Add, commit, push, tag and/or branch.
+Add, commit, push, then tag and/or branch.

+We want to be able to either:

+- The primary goal is to produce a valid JSON file called **address-list.json** containing all our addresses.
+- It would also be good to produce a valid **address-list.js** file

+If you can do either, that would fulfill the requirements of the assignment.
+If you can do both, that would be even better, but it is not required.